Nashville & Surrounding Areas

 Includes a discussion with the veterinarian, medication to ensure comfort, gentle euthanasia, pawprint impression keepsake, lock of fur, and Lap of Love's Eternal Pawprints booklet.
 The additional cost for the varied cremation services are detailed in the Aftercare Pricing section.

 Includes a brief examination by the veterinarian to help explain your pet's condition, discuss symptom management including pain and anxiety, and prepare an end of life care plan using the appropriate quality of life scale to manage your pet along with your family's needs and desires.

 There may be an additional charge for extended travel (see Service Area below), holidays ($50 - $100), pets over 99 lbs, appointments outside normal business hours (when arranged), aggressive pets, and some exotic species.

 With this option, your pet is cremated privately at a licensed crematory.
-The ashes are contained in a lovely wooden urn and will be returned to your primary care veterinarian within two weeks.
-They can also be made available directly from the crematory or mailed to you for an additional fee.
+The ashes are contained in a lovely engraved wooden urn and will be returned to your primary care veterinarian within two weeks.
+They can also be made available directly from the crematory or mailed to your home or office.

 This option is for families that don't wish to have their pet's ashes returned nor wish to bury at home.
 Pets are respectfully cremated with other pets at a licensed crematory and ashes are scattered by the crematory.

 We are here to answer your questions every day, from 6am - 10pm.
 Appointments are scheduled throughout the week, please call for availability.

 Sometimes, pets take a turn for the worse overnight, so we do our best to accommodate same day appointments with a few hours notice when possible.